Frequently Asked Questions

 Can I use your Siphon Stoppers® on my existing aquarium?

-Yes, If your aquarium does not have tempered glass you can order our Siphon Stopper® drill kit, and for those who can’t or do not want to drill their aquarium, we have a hang on the back version.
+Yes, If your aquarium doesn’t have tempered glass you can order our Siphon Stopper® drill kit, and for those who can’t or don’t want to drill their aquarium, we have a hang-on-the-back version.

 Back to Top